thoslin/UnofficialLTTNotifierExtension/Readme.md

 * A supported browser to test on.
 * A text or code editor.
 We recommend [Atom](https://atom.io).
 * A Git client.
 We use [GitHub Desktop](https://desktop.github.com).
 * A Linus Tech Tips Forum Account (Optional).
-Note: Required for most features.
+Note: Required for almost all features.

 ## Supporting this Project
 If you wish to support this project financially, you can do so by making a donation to [my Paypal](https://www.paypal.me/aluminiumtech).